^

 built for survival

-in a world that feeds on the soft
+in a world that feeds on the softhe learned to nod

 to speak without speaking